We have advice for anyone having their boat examined concerning the precautions related to COVID-19

 People tell me it’s really expensive, is it?

 Not really.
 Boats need to be examined only once every four years and over four years the cost is similar to what car owners would have spent on MOTs.
-Boat owners can use an examiner recommended to them by their marina or boater friends, or they can use the Find An Examiner page to search for the best value examination locally.
+Boat owners can use a BSS Examiner recommended to them by their marina or boater friends, or they can use the Find An Examiner page to search for the best value examination locally.
 The cost of a BSS Examination is not set, and so it may pay to shop around.

 What is the Boat Safety Scheme?